Website logo cars for beginners

 If you don’t want to perform all this maintenance yourself and just want to keep your car in tip-top condition, the general guideline is that you service your car every 12,000 miles, or once a year – whatever comes first.
 Tyers are the exception to this as they last much longer than 12,000 miles as long as you treat them well.

-Yes, absolutely it is.
-Not only do you get to learn new mechanical skills which could one day prove invaluable, but you can prolong the life of your car massively with regular maintenance.
-Getting your car serviced, whether by yourself or a garage isn’t a guarantee that nothing else will go wrong in your car, especially if it’s already got a lot of miles on it.
+Yes, absolutely.
+Not only do you get to learn new mechanical skills that could one day prove invaluable, but you can prolong the life of your car massively with regular maintenance.
+Getting your car serviced, whether by yourself or in a garage, isn’t a guarantee that nothing else will go wrong in your car, especially if it’s already got a lot of miles on it.
 However, it will make sure that all of the vital components of your care are well-lubricated, safe, and functional.

-If you do decide to perform your own service, you can save thousands over the course of your car ownership.
-That’s because you don’t have to pay for labour charges, the garage is a business after all, and it has to pay it’s mechanics.
+If you decide to perform your own service, you can save thousands on your car ownership.
+That’s because you don’t have to pay labour charges.
+The garage is a business, after all, and it has to pay its mechanics.

 Final word

-There you have it, this was all the essential car maintenance tips for beginners that we thought you should know.
-Maintaining your car properly is the best thing you can do for it, at the same time, you can use this beginner maintenance as a gateway into more complex projects and DIY repairs.
+There you have it—all the essential car maintenance tips for beginners that we thought you should know.
+Maintaining your car properly is the best thing you can do for it.
+At the same time, you can use this beginner maintenance as a gateway into more complex projects and DIY repairs.

-All of these maintenance tips are easy to do yourself and are relatively inexpensive.
-You can save a lot of money on garage labour if you learn to perform these simple maintenance items yourself, and who doesn’t like saving money?
+All of these maintenance tips are easy to do yourself and relatively inexpensive.
+If you learn to perform these simple maintenance items yourself, you can save a lot of money on garage labour, and who doesn’t like saving money?

-If you need more info on any of the maintenance tips we discussed, check out our dedicated articles on them.
-We here like to keep things as simple as possible, we were all beginners once, and a lot of us still are – That’s what makes us the perfect place to go for all your beginner car needs.
+If you need more information on any of the maintenance tips we discussed, check out our dedicated articles on them.
+We here like to keep things as simple as possible.
+We were all beginners once, and a lot of us still are—that’s what makes us the perfect place to go for all your beginner car needs.

 About Author